damian-barsotti/spark-minikube-hostpathvol/README.md

 ```sh
 minikube dashboard
 ```
-After a while the dashboard must be opened in your web browser.
+After a while the dashboard should be opened in your web browser.

 ### Run SparkPi example (without share folder)